 Unlike flying, the beautiful thing about train travel is it’s easier to explore the city of your layover.
 Often the stations are downtown areas, and you can leave and come back without dealing with the TSA lines as you do at an airport.

 My return solo trip:

-- Ethen Allen Express: (New York to Rutland, VT) Typically, I would be taking the #49 Lake Shore Limited from New York Penn, and then the Limited would combine with train #449 out of Boston.
+- Ethen Allen Express: (New York to Rutland, VT) Typically, I would take the #49 Lake Shore Limited from New York Penn, and then the Limited would combine with train #449 out of Boston.
 Because of the work happening at New York Penn Station, they discontinued that section of the #49 Limited trip.
 So this regional train will be taking the place of that portion of the route.
-I may upgrade to business class with one of the free upgrade coupons I got this year.
+I may upgrade to business class with one of the free upgrade coupons I received this year.

 - Hiawatha: Well, I already covered this.

-I am looking forward to this trip, and it will be fun to see Abby again, oh, and her folks.
+I am looking forward to this trip, and it will be fun to see Abby again and her folks.
 It may be a challenge traveling with my mother, who, as I said, is not a traveler, but it will be good for us.
 Usually, she and my dad are travel buddies on these trips.

-Speaking of my dad, I will return out there with him in September.
+Speaking of my dad, I will return with him in September.
 There are a few more details we are working out for that trip.
 We have the tickets to go out there but not coming back.
 There are determining factors not settled yet as to when we are coming home and who is coming.
 My dad and I could be bringing my mom back with us, or I may retrieve her at a later time.

 I am not looking forward to Amtrak’s CEO, Richard Anderson, downgrading the food offerings on the Capitol Limited and the Lake Shore Limited.
-He has been a massive disappointment to most of the Amtrak fans.
+He has been a massive disappointment to most Amtrak fans.
 He replaces the dining car staff with a single staff member with refrigerated meals in boxes on those two trains.